Discovering...

 Prices are starting prices per person.
 Seasonal pricing may apply during peak tourist months.
 Many serve couscous only on Fridays.

-Run entirely by women since 1987, Al Fassia serves the most authentic Moroccan cuisine.
+Run entirely by women since 1987.
+Al Fassia serves the most authentic Moroccan cuisine in the city.
 Their couscous royal with lamb, chicken, and merguez is legendary.

 Housed in an 18th-century Portuguese fortification with a garden courtyard.
-Their lamb shoulder couscous with chickpeas and caramelized onions draws locals every Friday.
+Their lamb shoulder couscous with chickpeas and caramelized onions draws locals every Friday lunchtime.

 A refined riad dining experience in the Fes medina.
-Their seffa medfouna (sweet couscous with hidden chicken) is the finest in the city, prepared to order using generations-old family recipes.
+Their seffa medfouna (sweet couscous with hidden chicken) is the finest in the city, prepared to order from generations-old family recipes.

 A relaxed beachfront spot specializing in fresh seafood.
 Their fish couscous uses the morning catch from the harbor steps away.
 Ocean views make the Friday experience unforgettable.